Aneurysms of the Posterior Inferior Cerebellar Artery

 Aneurysms from the first two segments of the PICA are best approached via a lateral exposure, but those arising from the distal three segments, posterior to the brain stem, are better handled through a bilateral suboccipital craniectomy.
 Although clipping across the aneurysmal neck is preferable, trapping may be utilized in those lesions arising from or distal to the telovelotonsillar segment, as no further brain-stem perforators arise beyond this point.

-This article was originally published here: Hudgins RJ, Day AL, Quisling RG, Rhoton AL Jr., Sypert GW, Garcia-Bengochea F: Aneurysms of the posterior inferior cerebellar artery: A clinical and anatomical analysis.
-J Neurosurg 58:381–387, 1983 and is included through an exclusive partnership with the Journal of Neurosurgery and its parent company, the American Association of Neurological Surgeons (AANS).
+This article was originally published here: Hudgins RJ, Day AL, Quisling RG, Rhoton AL Jr., Sypert GW, Garcia-Bengochea F. Aneurysms of the posterior inferior cerebellar artery: a clinical and anatomical analysis.
+J Neurosurg 1983;58:381–387, doi.org/10.3171/jns.1983.58.3.0381, and is included through an exclusive partnership with the Journal of Neurosurgery and its parent company, the American Association of Neurological Surgeons (AANS).
 The AANS retains full copyright.
 The appearance of this material here does not imply open access or free use by any other party.

 - Alexander E Jr, Davis CH Jr, Pikula L: Aneurysm of the posterior inferior cerebellar artery filling the fourth ventricle.
 J Neurosurg 24:99-101, 1966